Kislovskiy/talks/2023_PyData_Berlin/README.md

 ## Slide 19

-Remember I said that I made a mistake of not setting up monitoring, and I didn't discovered the problem until it was too late.
+Remember I said that I made a mistake of not setting up monitoring, and I didn't discover the problem until it was too late.
 Welcome another mistake: not setting up monitoring.
 I was in a situation when my processing pipeline was failing for some reason, and the dataset was incomplete.
 Since it was one of many pipelines and I didn't have monitoring, I didn't notice it for a while.
 It took me a week to reprocess the data, when I could have noticed the problem way earlier.
-You could consider sending yourself a notification when something finished successfully, or check daily that the datasets your visualisations are based on are up to date and healthy.
+You could consider sending yourself a notification when something finished successfully, or check daily that the datasets your visualisations are based on are up-to-date and healthy.

 And as we discussed earlier you could use GitHub actions to verify the data visualisation code.
 The pipeline should fail if something is wrong with the code, or tests are failing.